Baby Song Generator Guide

 Use AI to preserve the song, not flatten it.

-Feed the generator real details
+Feed the generator real family details

 The most common mistake with AI baby songs is writing prompts that sound like stock greeting cards.
 That leads to songs that feel polished but emotionally generic.